gvinet/pynfcreader/README.md

 ## Status

   - It must be used at least with the firmware [Hydrafw_v0_7-beta-21].
-  - It works with ISO 14443 A smart card.
+  - It works with ISO 14443 A and ISO 15693 smart card.
   - The PCD frame size is currently limited to 16 bytes.
   - The anti collision is not entirely implemented, so only one card must be set in the field.

-## Example
+## Example - ISO 14443 A card

 The file  pynfcreader/examples/reader_hydranfc_iso14443_a.py contains an example.
 You can customize :
   - the port com and baudrate
   - the debug mode.

-It enables test several AIDs to select MasterCard or VISA cards.
+It tests several AIDs to select either MasterCard or VISA cards.

 Here's a log (where I've changed the UID and the historical bytes of the card.
 It is also PAN-free :) )